bobanetwork/v3-anchorage/boba-chain-ops/README.md

 ## boba-devnet

-This package generates a clean genesis file for devent.
+This package generates a clean genesis file for devnet.
 It only includes the predeployed contracts for L2.
 It takes the following input to generate the genesis file:

 1. The deployment configuration for the l2
 2. The hardhat deployment path